akuritsyn/Machine_Learning_Projects/StackOverflowAssistantBot/README.md

-# Stack Overflow Assistant Chat Bot is up and running and can be accessed via Telegram messenger as AKStackOverflowBot
+# Stackoverflow Assistant NLP Chatbot for answering programming questions using Stackoverflow dataset is up and running and can be accessed via Telegram messenger at AKStackOverflowBot.

 *** In progress ***

-Details will be posted shortly!
+Additional details will be updated shortly!